+OverviewTrace seasonings, often called trace spices, metallic seasonings, and sometimes known as metallic salts or trace salts, are used in culinary cooking to change and amplify the taste qualities of metal in vabuian cuisine as well as add other trace elements to a meal.
+These kind of seasonings would be considered toxic and dangerous to anyone not from Vabu, as the physiology of creatures on Vabu support the higher metal intake and are heartier overall.
 These seasonings are produced in a variety of ways, but the bulk of the production is a result of the metal byproducts of the metallurgy, forging, and pharmaceutical industries.
 The more high-quality forms of these seasons are made or refined in dedicated facilities of ranging standards and production methods.
 Often the most common kind of traces are ash, aluminum, iron, mercury, and gold.

 SignificanceThe invention of these kinds of seasonings have had a profound impact on vabuian cuisine, evolving from what would be standard earth-like food and practices into a whole other kind of cooking.
 Dishes now can cater to specific taste needs of different colors and even to the overall ability to taste and distinguish metal and other inorganic compounds in a diet.
 The consequence of this is that those who have a sensitivity or an allergy to varying kinds of trace seasonings are hard pressed to find dishes they can eat and places willing to cater to their dietary needs.
 In fact, it wasn't until the arrival of offworlders such as Romana Lofton that change began to spur to have these needs met.

 - The idea for the inclusion of metal in a vabuian diet was due to it being needed for the variety of hair colors.
 In turn it spawned a lot of (hilarious) free writing by the game creator's wife of unintended consequences from her included characters (Romana for example) getting poisoned.